BrowserBox/BrowserBox/README.md

 ## One possible simple use case out of the box: Isolated Remote Browsers for security

-supreme-architect can be used as a simple remote browser isolation application.
+Oni can be used as a simple remote browser isolation application.

 If you want a hosted or managed on-prem cloud-based internet isolation solution, check out my corporate page at https://browsergap.xyz